Tax Laws in Singapore All Expats Should Know About

 Singapore is one of the economic and financial hubs of the world and understandably a popular destination for expatriates.
 There’s definitely a lot to enjoy living in Singapore, from the modern lifestyle, numerous attractions, low crime rate and warm weather.
-However, there is a complex system of taxes that you should be aware of.
+However, there is a complex system of taxes (Also see FRS12 Income Taxes) that you should be aware of.

 New residents should immediately familiarize themselves with the basics of the tax system.
 The tax runs annually from the 1st of January to the 31st of December.
 You have to file returns by the 15th of April for the previous year or the 18th if you choose to do it online.
 Income tax is applicable to salaries, business profits, and interest on pensions, rent, and dividends on company shares.